Getting Started

 $ sac doctor

-command-line is to use the container image available at sacproj/sac.
+An alternative way of using sac command-line is to use the container image available at sacproj/sac.

 It could be used with following function.